djhshih/us-presidential-election-2016-exit-polls/analyze.md

 21% of Trump supporters believe neither candidate is qualified.
 22% of Trump supporters believe neither candidate has the right temperament.

+## Which candidate do Trump supporters believe to be honest?

 ```r
 cconds[["which candidate is honest?"]]